The-Delta-Studio/development-guides/C#/README.md

 var timeSheet;
 ```

-Do not use Hungarian notation or any type deceleration to declare primitive types.
+Do not use Hungarian notation or any type declaration to declare primitive types.

 ```csharp
 //Good